Connect with others who understand.

 3. There Are Many Different Options for Preventive Treatment

 There are different options available for preventive migraine treatments.
-All of the options vary in their effectiveness, research behind them, and novelty.
+All of the options vary in their effectiveness, research support, and novelty.

 Blood Pressure Medicines, Antidepressants, and Anticonvulsants

-Blood pressure medication, antidepressants, and anticonvulsants are some of the older, original preventive medications prescribed for people with chronic migraine.
-Blood pressure medications like beta-blockers, angiotensin converting enzyme (ACE) inhibitors, and angiotensin-receptor blockers (ARBs) help lower blood pressure and heart rate.
-However, they can also make you feel tired and dizzy.
+Blood pressure medications, antidepressants, and anticonvulsants are some of the older, original preventive medications prescribed for people with recurrent migraine.
+Blood pressure medications such as beta-blockers, angiotensin converting enzyme (ACE) inhibitors, and angiotensin-receptor blockers (ARBs) help lower blood pressure and heart rate.
+However, they can also cause side effects like tiredness and dizziness.

-Some doctors prescribe antidepressants — tricyclic antidepressants and selective serotonin-norepinephrine reuptake inhibitors (SNRIs) — for people with episodic migraine.
+Some doctors prescribe certain antidepressants — tricyclic antidepressants and selective serotonin-norepinephrine reuptake inhibitors (SNRIs) — for people with episodic migraine.
 Episodic migraine describes migraine attacks that occur less than 15 days per month, whereas people with chronic migraine have migraine attacks over 15 days per month for at least three months.
-These antidepressant medications can help with sleep, but they can also cause dry mouth, weight gain, or other side effects.
+While these antidepressant medications can help with sleep, they can also cause dry mouth, weight gain, and other side effects.

-Anticonvulsants have been a long-standing treatment option but should not be used by people with liver disease or by women who may become pregnant.
-Anticonvulsants can also cause tingling, memory issues, and reduced appetite.
+Anticonvulsants have long been used as a treatment option to prevent migraine attacks.
+However, these medications shouldn’t be used by people with liver disease or by those who may become pregnant.
+Anticonvulsants can also cause side effects like tingling, memory issues, and reduced appetite.

 Botulinum Toxin

-Botulinum toxin, such as onabotulinumtoxinA (Botox), has been used to prevent migraine attacks for over 10 years.
-Botulinum toxin is a neurotoxin that reduces muscle contractions; often, people think of it solely as a cosmetic injection to get rid of wrinkles.
+Botulinum toxin, such as onabotulinumtoxinA, has been used to prevent migraine attacks for over 10 years.
+While Botox is often associated with cosmetic treatments for wrinkles, it’s actually a neurotoxin that works by reducing muscle contractions.
 Scientists believe that botulinum toxin prevents sensory and pain nerves from firing in the meninges — the tissues surrounding the brain.
-Botox may also prevent the release of CGRPs in the brain that are known to increase inflammation and contribute to migraine.
+This treatment may also prevent the release of CGRPs in the brain that are known to increase inflammation and contribute to migraine.

-In recent years, therapies that target CGRPs have become very popular.
-One member of MyMigraineTeam expressed, “I would push your GP for the new preventative injections (referring to CGRP injections).”
+In recent years, therapies that target CGRPs have revolutionized migraine treatment.
+One member of MyMigraineTeam said, referring to CGRP injections, “I would push your GP for the new preventive injections.”

-Some of the preventive CGRP targeted medications that bind to CGRP receptors (i.e., CGRP antagonists) include atogepant (Qulipta) and rimegepant (Nurtec ODT).
+Some of the preventive CGRP-targeted medications that bind to CGRP receptors (known as CGRP antagonists) include atogepant (Qulipta) and rimegepant.

-CGRP monoclonal antibodies (mAbs) are another type of CGRP targeted therapy.
-The antibodies are designed to target specific antigens — or any substance within the body that causes your immune system to produce antibodies, such as CGRP.
-The monoclonal antibody treatment remains active in a person’s body for several weeks, making the drug especially effective for inhibiting migraine attacks for a longer period of time.
+CGRP monoclonal antibodies (mAbs) are another type of CGRP-targeted therapy.
+These antibodies are designed to target specific antigens — or any substance within the body that causes your immune system to produce antibodies, such as CGRP.
+Unlike other treatments, the monoclonal antibody treatment remains active in a person’s body for several weeks, providing longer-lasting protection against migraine attacks.

-Some of the preventive CGRP targeted medications are biologics, meaning they are produced from a live system, such as a bacteria, plant, or animal cell.
+Some of the preventive CGRP-targeted medications are biologics, meaning they are produced using live systems, such as bacteria, plants, or animal cells.
 Examples of CGRP mAbs include:

 Anti-CGRP medications are getting so much attention because they are the first migraine headache prevention medications that are specific to migraine.
-All other preventive treatments have had a different primary target.
-The CGRP mAbs are given as an injection or infusion every few months.
-Compared to other preventive treatments, CGRP mAbs appear to have fewer side effects and may work in people who cannot tolerate other preventive therapies.
+All other preventive treatments have primarily targeted other conditions.
+CGRP mAbs are given as an injection or infusion every few months.
+Compared to other preventive treatments, CGRP mAbs appear to have fewer side effects and may work for people who cannot tolerate other preventive therapies.

 4. The Best Migraine Treatment Plan Depends on the Person

-Not only are different types of medications available, but you can combine multiple medications in different doses.
+Not only are there different types of medications available, but they can also be combined in different doses.
 Using just one medication is called monotherapy.
 Using two or more migraine preventive medications at the same time is called polytherapy.
-It’s essential to work with a doctor if you decide to try polytherapy since some migraine medications interact with each other.
+If you decide to try polytherapy, it’s essential to work with a doctor, since some migraine medications can interact with each other.

 Consider Coexisting Conditions

-People with chronic migraine may have a comorbid condition.
-Comorbidity occurs when you have two conditions at the same time, and there is some type of association between them.
-Often, people with chronic migraine have comorbidities such as:
+Many people with migraine also have comorbid conditions — two or more conditions that occur at the same time, with some type of link between them.
+Often, people with migraine have comorbidities such as:

 • Stroke